 Whether you’re manufacturing electronics or medical equipment, the coating you use can make all the difference.
-Parylene and Teflon are versatile conformal coatings used in many of today’s industrial and commercial industries.
-Both are used to enhance strength, function, and increase the life cycles of everyday products while providing protection from rust and corrosion.
-While the two types of coatings have proven protective qualities, they are used for different applications and purposes.
+Parylene and PTFE (Teflon) are versatile coatings used in many of today’s medical, industrial and commercial industries.
+Both are used to enhance strength, function, and increase the life cycles of everyday products.
 To better understand and compare the two coatings, it pays to take a look back at their history as well as the ways they’re used today.
 Let’s dive in.

 The Discovery of Parylene

 Parylene, or poly paraxyxylene, was discovered by British chemist Michael Szwarc in 1947 as he was conducting experiments on chemical bonds between carbon and benzene rings.
 Szwarc produced the polymer through the thermal decomposition of p-xylene at a temperature of 700-900 degrees Celsius.
 He confirmed the product as para-xylylene by reacting the vapors with iodine.
 Szwarc’s observations inspired further research by DuPont, Kellogg, and Polaroid.